thomastanck/pysweeper/video_file_format.md

 ## Introduction

 The video file is a record of a player's actions and the state of a Minesweeper board which allows us to view a replay of a game.
 In PySweeper, one of our cheat prevention techniques is to include a subset of the video file containing some of the player's actions in the generation of the board itself!
 This first eliminates the possibility of the UPK (Unfair Prior Knowledge) cheats and also makes it extremely difficult to tamper with the video file, bordering on impossible.

 ## Internals

-The video file is a list of tuples encoded as python literals and then compressed with zlib.
+The video file is a list of tuples encoded as python literals and then compressedwith zlib.

 Python literal encoding and decoding are done using the standard python module 'ast'.

 Compression is done using the standard python module 'zlib'.

 ## Commands

 Each tuple can be interpreted as a command or action, which is performed by either the player or the client.
 The video file is then a record of all actions performed by either player or client in a strictly sequential format.
 The state of the client at aby point in time should be completely determinable from a truncated list of such commands.
 (TODO: is there any benefit from a non sequential format such as a graph?)

 The first element of the tuple is the "command name", with the remaining elements as additional parameters to the command.
 The following commands are used:

 * COMMAND_NAME arg1 arg2 ... --> ("COMMAND_NAME", arg1, arg2, ...)